OpenCodeList Specification¶

 The OpenCodeList specification can be extended with additional data at certain points.

-The properties of these extensions are implemented as free fields, which must always be prefixed with x-
+The properties of these extensions are implemented as free fields, which must always be prefixed with x- (e.g., x-external-id).
+The value can be a string, a number, a boolean value, null, an object, or an array.

 The extensions may or may not be supported by the available tools.
 Ideally, these tools can be extended to add the desired support (e.g., in Open Source projects).